skimzor/SZ-POCO/README.md

 - **Game Boy Color IPS Kit:** You will need the following Game Boy Color IPS Kit with Q5 LCD and OSD Driver Board (usually named one-chip or HISPEEDIDO).
 Any other Game Boy Color IPS Kit will not work; OEM Game Boy Color screens will not work either. [(Link)](https://retrogamerepairshop.com/collections/gbc-displays/products/game-boy-color-q5-ips-backlight-with-osd?variant=37646279213228)
 - **Game Boy Pocket Shell:** It is recommended to get the Funnyplaying IPS-Ready Game Boy Pocket shell.
 You can use any Game Boy Pocket shell but be prepared to trim it to fit the LCD [(Link)](https://retrogamerepairshop.com/collections/gbp-lenses/products/funnyplaying-game-boy-pocket-q5-ips-ready-shell-housing-no-cut)
-- **Game Boy Pocket Buttons:** RetroCNC Game Boy Pocket Buttons are my personal recommendation, but if you want plastic buttons it is recommended to get Funnyplaying ones; however, any Game Boy Pocket buttons will work [(Link)](https://retrogamerepairshop.com/collections/gbp-buttons-1/products/game-boy-pocket-metal-buttons-by-retrocnc) / [(Link)](https://retrogamerepairshop.com/collections/gbp-buttons-1/products/funnyplaying-game-boy-custom-pocket-buttons)
+- **Game Boy Pocket Buttons:** RetroCNC Game Boy Pocket Buttons are my personal recommendation, but if you want plastic buttons it is recommended to get Funnyplaying ones.
+Again, any Game Boy Pocket buttons will work [(Link)](https://retrogamerepairshop.com/collections/gbp-buttons-1/products/game-boy-pocket-metal-buttons-by-retrocnc) / [(Link)](https://retrogamerepairshop.com/collections/gbp-buttons-1/products/funnyplaying-game-boy-custom-pocket-buttons)
 - **Game Boy Pocket Membranes:** Again, it is recommended to get Funnyplaying Game Boy Pocket membranes; however, any Game Boy Pocket membranes will work [(Link)](https://retrogamerepairshop.com/collections/gbp-buttons-1/products/funnyplaying-game-boy-pocket-silicone-button-contact-pad-membranes)
 - **Game Boy Pocket Lens:** Recommendation is to get a Game Boy Pocket glass lens [(Link)](https://retrogamerepairshop.com/collections/gbp-lenses-1)
 - **Game Boy Pocket Battery Terminals:** You will need Game Boy Pocket battery terminals as the Game Boy Color ones will not fit [(Link)](https://retrogamerepairshop.com/products/gbp-game-boy-pocket-high-quality-replacement-battery-contact-terminals?_pos=3&_sid=2c6c2a553&_ss=r&variant=37893131305132 )